AloriumTechnology/XLR8BuildTemplate/README.md

     4. Upload Action = Send Sketch to Quartus-Modelsim directory
     5. Port = doesn't matter for this step
     6. Sketch->Upload (or hit the Upload button)
+       - This stores the compiled sketch into XLR8Build/extras/quartus/simulation/modelsim/sketch.dat
 2. In Quartus
     1. Processing->Start->Start Analysis and Elaboration
     2. Tools->Run Simulation Tool->RTL Simulation